Whether you need to record calls for training purposes or otherwise, these steps will help you get it all set up!

 To turn on call recording:

-- Click the Menu icon at the top right
+- Within the desktop app, click the Menu icon at the top right

 - Click Phones